Office of the Provost

 Approval by the Provost is contingent upon the availability of funds and the evaluation of the temporary accommodation proposal.

-Units requesting temporary partner or spouse accommodation submit a written proposal through the responsible dean (or equivalent administrator) to the Vice Provost for Faculty Affairs.
+Units requesting temporary partner or spouse accommodation submit a written proposal through the responsible dean (or equivalent administrator) to the Vice Provost for Faculty Development and Recognition.

 Units are to provide the following: